buildstar-online/unity-self-auth/README.md

 <br>

 ## Features
 - Create a unity `ALF` and convert it to a `ULF` file automatically.
+- Run headless or with a GUI.
 - Built with Docker + Python so it can run in any CI system.
 - Compatible with official GameCI Editor images on [Dockerhub](https://hub.docker.com/r/unityci/editor/tags)